9999years/tex-report/report.md

 - What a *non*-plain-text-input programming language would (or rather, *does*) look like, and what advantages it could have.

+On the other hand, a plain text source file is useless on its own.
+Without autocomplete, even guessing which names are defined is impossible.
+And isn't that sort of strange?
+Because, of course, there's generally a program to determine which names are spelled right, if the file is grammatically correct, and so on --- the compiler!

 </details>

 [scratch]: https://scratch.mit.edu/developers